apollographql/apollo-client/.api-reports/api-report-react_hooks.md

     queryKey?: string | number | any[];
     // (undocumented)
     skip?: boolean;
-    // Warning: (ae-forgotten-export) The symbol "SuspenseCache" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    suspenseCache?: SuspenseCache;
 }

 // Warning: (ae-forgotten-export) The symbol "BackgroundQueryHookOptions" needs to be exported by the entry point index.d.ts